Swan maiden: North America

 Anthropologist Robert H. Lowie collected a tale from the Shoshone with the title The Supernatural Wife: a human hunter (Ute) tries to kill a deer, but the animal pleads for its life and directs the hunter to a lake where two women are bathing, one with a red dress, and the other with a white dress.
 The human hunter meets the maiden in white garments, and she gives him a ring.
-They lie together for the night and the next morning, the couple finds themselves in a nice house.
+They lie together for the night, and the next morning, the couple finds themselves in a nice house.
 A white man sees the house and the woman and reports to the town governor, who conspires with the white man to kill the Ute and take his house and his wife.
 The governor, then, imposes impossible tasks on the Ute hunter: to get the blood of a soldier, the yaɣa'pwa'tu (tears of the birds), and to bathe in boiling water.
 With his wife's help, he triumphs over the governor.
 However, one day, the woman asks her Ute husband not to call her "Piñon-cones-on-the-ground-woman", but the man forgets and calls her that.
-She disappears the next morning and he goes after her.
+She disappears the next morning, and he goes after her.
 On the road, he steals three objects from two girls and a boy: a club, a woman's leggings, and a hat - all sent by his wife.
-He finds his wife in her mother's house and his mother-in-law forces him on some chores.
+He finds his wife at her mother's house, and his mother-in-law forces him to do chores.
 The woman, however, convinces her Ute husband to escape from the house.